PTsolvers/JustRelax.jl/docs/src/man/installation.md

 # Installation

-`JustRelax.jl` is a registered package and can be added as follows:
+`JustRelax` is a registered package and can be added as follows:

 ```julia
 using Pkg; Pkg.add("JustRelax")